Cutting the cost of raising a child

 Instead, try collecting a basket of everyday items like spatulas, hairbrushes and empty kitchen roll tubes for your baby.
 They’ll have a blast and your wallet will thank you.

-If you or your partner decide to go back to work, you may need to consider your childcare choices.
+If you or your partner decide to go back to work, you might need to consider your childcare choices.

 Find out more: 13 ways to cut your childcare costs

 15. Make extra money in your spare time

 If money is tighter than it used to be while you’re out of work caring for your family, there are ways to boost your income.